ramitarathore/ramitarathore_ios101_prework/README.md

 Submitted by: **Ramita Rathore**

-**Name of your app** is an app that provides news updates regarding the planet and its ever changing environment.
+**Name of your app** is an app that provides news updates regarding the planet and its ever-changing environment.

-Time spent: **5** hours spent in total
+Time spent: **7** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

 - [X] Users are see a screen with three labels and a button
-- [ ] Tapping the button changes the screen color to a random color
+- [X] Tapping the button changes the screen color to a random color

 ## Video Walkthrough